-Losing a loved one is always a tragedy but much worse when a wrongful death was the cause.
-It propels family members not only into deep feelings of grief but disbelief on how the accident could have happened and feeling that if they had been there, maybe it would never have occurred.
+Losing a loved one is always a tragedy but much worse when wrongful death is the cause.
+It propels family members not only into deep grief but disbelief on how the accident could have happened and the feeling that if they had been there, maybe it would never have occurred.
 There are some ways in which other family members, coworkers, and friends can be supportive.
 These include:

 - Let the family know you are there for them by calling, visiting, or sending a sympathy card or flowers if you cannot be there in person.

 - Grieving people often forget to eat or have no appetite.
 Bring over food, send an order from a restaurant, or offer to cook.
 The family will appreciate your effort.

 - Run errands and offer to drive them.
 Offer to take children to school or pick them up, drive a family member to the grocery store, and do other errands.

 - Help around the home.
 Cutting the grass without being asked, offering to babysit, servicing the family car, and other things needed are helpful and appreciated.

 - Offer to go along when funeral and burial arrangements are being made.
 This can be one of the most challenging times a grieving person may face, and having someone else along is comforting.